TUM.ai Neurogenesis Toolkit

 Segment + Classify

-Purpose: Complete pipeline that segments nuclei AND classifies cell types in multi-channel images.
+End-to-end pipeline that segments nuclei and classifies neural cell types in multi-channel fluorescence images.

 Usage